-- DAW 1: Prescriber states that the brand name drug is "medically necessary".
-This information must be supplied in writing by the prescriber via written prescriptions in his or her own handwriting and must write on the prescription "Brand Medically Necessary".
-A checkbox or other methods to indicate that the brand should be dispensed shall not be accepted.
-Approval from the pharmacy prior authorization vendor help desk is required for the use of DAW 1 and appropriate justification must be provided. - DAW 4: A generic equivalent is not available or not stocked at the time of dispensing.
-This code shall only be used when a generic drug is sold out or a generic drug is unavailable on a widespread basis.
+- DAW 1: Prescriber states that the brand name drug is "medically necessary."
+This information must be supplied in writing by the prescriber via written prescriptions in his or her own handwriting, and must write on the prescription "Brand Medically Necessary."
+A check-box or other methods to indicate that the brand should be dispensed shall not be accepted.
+Approval from the Pharmacy Prior Authorization Vendor help desk is required for the use of DAW 1 and appropriate justification must be provided. - DAW 4: A generic equivalent is not available or not stocked at the time of dispensing.
+This code shall only be used when a generic drug is sold out or a generic drug is unavailable on a wide-spread basis.
 It shall not be used routinely to circumvent the mandatory generic program for other reasons.
-A call to the pharmacy prior authorization vendor help desk is required for the use of DAW 4 and appropriate justification must be provided.
+A call to the Pharmacy Prior Authorization Vendor help desk is required for the use of DAW 4 and appropriate justification must be provided.
 The brand name rate will be reimbursed when approved. - DAW 5: Pharmacy uses this brand as a generic and realizes it will be paid at the generic rate. - DAW 6: Pharmacy is dispensing a generic drug that has been identified by the drug database as a brand name drug due to pricing issues.
 These generic drugs have high Average Wholesale Prices (AWP) in relation to other generic drugs that are available.
-An effort shall be made to obtain lowerpriced alternatives. - DAW 8: Substitution not allowed generic drug not available in marketplace. - DAW 9: Substitution allowed by prescriber, but plan requires brand.
+An effort shall be made to obtain lower-priced alternatives. - DAW 9: Substitution Allowed by Prescriber but Plan requires Brand